wickhill/jump-to-conclusions-app/README.md

 ## Project Origins

-Inspired by the “Jump to Conclusions” mat from the 1999 film “Office Space”, this app is meant to provide light entertainment for those who might be having a “Case of the Mondays”.
+Inspired by the “Jump to Conclusions” mat from the 1999 film “Office Space”, this app is designed to offer light-hearted fun for anyone facing a “Case of the Mondays”.
 Even if it is Casual Friday.

 <p align="right">(<a href="#top">back to top</a>)</p>